JakubSzuber/Golden-DevOps/.github/README.md

 After the right setup (mostly changing the values for your particular case - more [here](https://github.com/JakubSzuber/Golden-DevOps#required-modifications)) it's only a matter of a single click to set up absolutely everything (above described infrastructure with 3 environments and a bunch of repository, development stuff that got a lot of automation in it) and also single click to clear the entire infrastructure (except few very simple stuff that was created manually like e.g. Route 53 record).

-> **Note**
+> **Important**
-> Currently, [I](https://github.com/JakubSzuber) am the only one creator and maintainer of the code and ideas for this repo, and i would be so thanksful for any feedback and GitHub stars, regards!
+> Currently, [I](https://github.com/JakubSzuber) am the only one creator and maintainer of the code and ideas for this repo, and I would be so thanksful for any feedback and GitHub stars, regards!

 ### Characteristics of an app that would use this repo: